 *Effect of plants on Aquarium Cycling:

-The plants will help carry the waste load vs. an aquarium without plants, but I like to see at least some bacteria establish it self before a full load of plants are added.
+I personally like to see at least some bacteria establish it self before a full load of plants are added (but there are others with have no problem with such a method).
 Having plants in the beginning does help keep the dangers of ammonia (NH3) or Nitrites (NO2) from building to toxic levels, which allows for a quicker addition of fish to your aquarium.

 Water changes are helpful during cycling, whether fishless or with methods such as “seasoned filter media” that allow for fish to be present.
 This is a point that is often missed due to inaccurate information that is still disseminated about lowering bacteria in the water column or in the gravel by performing water changes since aerobic Autotrophic nitrifying bacteria secrete a glue like substance (please see the section near the beginning of this article: “Biofiltration”).

 Another important point as to the use of cycling products, whether it be Cycle or the overly touted Bio Spira; often aquarists (even so called experts, and I have to admit to being guilty to this at times myself), will base an opinion on whether a product or method is effective or is not effective on non-controlled observations.